stokito/fortress-lang/README.txt

 The directory ProjectFortress/static_tests/ contains some Fortress programs to test the static end.
 Test programs that are supposed to fail have names that are prefixed with XXX.
-Test programs that are supposed to pass the static disambiguation then fail have names that are prefixed with DXX.
+Test programs that are supposed to pass static disambiguation then fail have names that are prefixed with DXX.

 The directory ProjectFortress/parser_tests/ contains some Fortress